spryker/spryker-docs/docs/scos/user/intro-to-spryker/releases/release-notes/security-release-notes-202309.0.md

 ## Insecure file upload functionality

-The file upload functionality was lacking robust validation controls and it was possible to upload files of potentially malicious type or content.
+The file upload functionality lacked robust validation controls, so it was possible to upload files of potentially malicious type or content.

 ### Affected modules